Best Small Gas Grills in 2023

 2- Char-Broil Performance Series 2-Burner Propane Gas Grill

 When it comes to grills, most of the time you get what you pay for, but not with Char-Broil, which has created a reputation for itself by making great gas grills at a low price with its Performance line.
-This 2-burner model is the line's smallest, measuring less than 32 inches wide when the side tables are folded down.
-That tiny profile, along with casters that enable you to move it into a corner when not in use, making it an excellent choice for individuals with limited patio or deck space.
+This 2-burner model is the line’s smallest, measuring less than 32 inches wide when the side tables are folded down.
+That tiny profile, along with casters enables you to move it into a corner when not in use, making it an excellent choice for individuals with limited patio or deck space.

-It also doesn't distract from the beauty of your outdoor living area, thanks to its stainless steel structure and cabinet-style base that covers the propane tank.
+It also doesn’t distract from the beauty of your outdoor living area, thanks to its stainless steel structure and cabinet-style base that covers the propane tank.
 Of all, appearance and dimensions would be meaningless if the grill failed to work.
-The Performance comes up to its name with two burners that produce 24,000 BTUs, which is more than enough to heat its 288 square inch cooking surface.
+The Performance comes up to its name with two burners that produce 24,000 BTUs, which is more than enough to heat its 288 square-inch cooking surface.

 - Cooking Area: 288 square inches